jasonellington/fullStackReact/README.md

-# Express/Node Server
+# FullStackReact
-This is a Sandbox for creating a base server-layer for a full-stack React Application or any Node.js app.
-The steps involved are getting your instance of the Express/Node API working and deploying the application to Heroku.
+This is a repo that has useful plugins for a fullstack react application.
+Some stuff is pulled from Stephen Griders Full Stack React Course on udemy.
+I have also added different packages and libraries that I have wanted to explore and found useful in my exploration. enjoy.

 ## Getting Started
 ```
 > npm install
-> node index.js
+> npm run start
 ```
 That's it, you should have an express server running at localhost:5000... read the code for further detail about how all of this works.

 ## Setting Up Heroku (Optional)
 if you do not have a Heroku account please go ahead and [create one](https://www.heroku.com/)
 ```